Aalborg: Discussion about Light Rail and Bus Rapid Transit

+In 2008, plans were made to build a light rail system to serve Aalborg, similar to Odense Letbane and Aarhus Letbane.
+In 2014, the government committed funding to light rail in Aalborg, only to retract the funding after a Venstre-led cabinet was elected in the 2015 general election, replacing the Social Democrat-led government that had approved the funds.
+In 2017, government funding was approved to build a bus rapid transit system instead of the light rail.
+The system known as Plusbus eventually opened on 23 September 2023.

+Cycling

 Cycling is also relatively popular in Aalborg.
 Statistics for 2012 indicate 44% of the population use their bicycles several times a week while 27% of the workforce cycle to work.
 The municipal authorities hope to increase the use of bicycles by providing better cycle tracks and parking facilities, as well as improved support services.
 Starting from 2009, city bikes were provided free of charge in Aalborg and Nørresundby from April to November with numerous stands throughout the area, however the city bike system was closed down in 2014 when funding ran out.
-In 2008, plans were made to build a light rail system to serve Aalborg, similar to Odense Letbane and Aarhus Letbane.
-In 2014, the government committed funding to light rail in Aalborg, only to retract the funding after a new cabinet was elected in the 2015 general election.
-In 2017, government funding was approved to build a bus rapid transit system instead of the light rail.
-The system known as Plusbus eventually opened on 23 September 2023.